 A G4beamline simulation was carried out to study the collection efficiency of the second quadrupole triplet (Q4, Q5, and Q6).
-There is no magnet scanning option in G4beamline as in the ELEGANT code.
-The second quadrapole triplet magnets were sent to the similar setting as in the experiment.
+The second quadrapole triplet magnets were set to the similar setting as in the experiment.
 In this simulation, 5,475,869,400 positrons were generated at DDNT1 and transported to DD1 to study the quadrupole triplet positron collection and transportation efficiency.
 Six quadrupole current settings of the triplet system were simulated as shown in Table 4.5.
-For different quadrupole current settings, no significant differences were observed in the number of positrons, transverse beam profiles and momentum distributions.
+For different quadrupole current settings, no significant differences were observed in the number of positrons, transverse beam profiles, and momentum distributions.
 The ratio of positrons generated at DDNT1 to the ones that enter D1 is 1525:1.